simonesilvestroni/m2m-website/_pages/now.md

 title: 'Now'
 date: '2023-02-19 21:14:17'
 last_modified_at: '2023-03-22 23:37:50'
 description: 'What am I focused on at this point in my life?
-I can’t express this on social media, because it wouldn’t be the big picture.'
+A message on social media can’t express this, because status messages can’t carry the big picture.'
 permalink: '/now/'
 ---
 ## 🌍 Where am I?